-36.8 Supervisors are responsible for the ongoing management of workloads and will monitor the workload of staff members to ensure that the allocation of work is fair and reasonable.

-- 36.9 A staff member who believes that the workload assigned to them is: - a) Inequitable that is, not fair in comparison to the workloads of other staff in their work unit, or - b) Unreasonable that is, could not be expected to be completed by a staff member with the required knowledge and abilities within ordinary working hours, or - c) Unbalanced that is, does not provide adequate opportunity to undertake a balanced range of workload elements should in the first instance discuss the matter with their supervisor to seek a variation in their workload allocation.
-The staff member can seek the support of the relevant union at any stage of the process.
+- 36.12 Supervisors are responsible for the ongoing management of workloads.
+The University will require supervisors to monitor the workload of staff members to ensure that the allocation of work is equitable, reasonable, balanced and achievable within the staff member's ordinary hours of work, without risk to health and safety. - 36.13 A staff member who believes the workload assigned to them is: - a) Inequitable that is, not appropriate in comparison to the workloads of other staff members in their work unit, or - b) Unreasonable that is, the workload could not be expected to be completed by a staff member with the required skills, knowledge and experience, within their ordinary working hours, - c) Unbalanced that is, it does not provide adequate opportunity to undertake the range of responsibilities in their position description, or to maintain an appropriate work/life balance, or - d) Unsafe that is, may have an adverse impact on their wellbeing will in the first instance discuss the matter with their supervisor to achieve a resolution of their concerns.